joe-re/vuex-socketio-plugin/README.md

 ```

 Prefix are set automatically to each Mutation and Action.(See [Mutation And Action](https://github.com/joe-re/vuex-socketio-plugin#mutation-and-action))
-If you want to change prefix name, you can give `actionPrefix` and `mutationPrefix` options.
+If you want to change prefix name, you can give it as `actionPrefix` and `mutationPrefix` options.

 ```
 createSocketioPlugin([